JeremyFongSP/Vanilla_MLP/README.md

 Multilayer Perceptrons made from scratch to recognize written digits in a 20x20 pixel grid picture.
 The OCT files are data taken from Andrew NG's Coursera Course used in Octave.

+## Python
-Python code started out with toy cases where I would try and train an MLP to figure out a predetermined function like y = 3x^2 + 3x - 4 to see if it would work.
+Started off by testing the simplest cases where the MLP would simply try to figure out a predetermined function, eg: y = 3x^2 + 3x - 4 to see if it would work.
 Then went on to the hand-written digits.
-Finally, it was applied to my own sleep data I collected over close to 9 months.
+Finally, it was applied to my own sleep data that was collected over 9 months.
 Only the first two experiments were successful.
-Code has not been cleaned up since I stopped working on it.
+Code has not been cleaned ever since I stopped working on it.

+## Julia
 Julia code was heavily inspired by code from a github user which I unfortunately cannot find anymore.
-This was done to teach myself Julia.
+This was simply done to teach myself the basics of Julia and test out its speed.